UPDATED: JULY 05, 2023 | 1 MIN READ

 The best mental health care telehealth coverage: Cigna

 Cigna provides top telehealth services, including a 24/7 nurse hotline.
-Virtual care is also available, allowing consumers to connect with an extensive network of counselors and psychiatrists.
+Virtual care also connects consumers with an extensive network of counselors and psychiatrists.

 Does insurance cover mental health in the US?